Medicare and Health Care Reform

 The Centers for Medicare & Medicaid Services has issued a one-page fact sheet to let you know what to do if you are on Medicare and someone tries to sell you "Marketplace" insurance.

 Beware of Health Insurance Sales Scams

-If a company emails you, your family members or your neighbors to try to sell you insurance because it is required in 2014 under the Affordable Care Act, you should ignore and delete those emails without clicking on any of the links.
+If a company emails you, your family members or your neighbors to try to sell you insurance because it is required under the Affordable Care Act, you should ignore and delete those emails without clicking on any of the links.

 Most people will be required to have health insurance in 2014 - but if you are not on Medicare and do not have insurance through your employer, you will apply for insurance (including Medicaid) through a government exchange.
 Vermont’s exchange is called Vermont Health Connect.